afreenalam198/cloud_computing_project3_docker/README.md

-# Docker Text Processing Container
+# Docker Container - Automated Text Processing

 This project demonstrates the creation of an end-to-end Docker container that automates the process of reading text files, processing data, and generating output.